newmosesx/CustomOS/ReadMe.md

 [Mega_Project]
 The main objectives is to engineer an OS specifically built for me.
 But there will be a template / foundation for anyone to build theirs.
+(Actively researching, the concept before adding more files)

 [Trust_Issues]